KBOct/KBOct.github.io/_posts/2019-01-17-numerical-analysis-for-odes-p2.md

 tags: [numerical analysis, ode, scilab]
 header:
   image: "/images/1- numerical analysis for ODEs/RBC banner2.jpg"
-excerpt: "This is the second part of my 3-part series on using Numerical Analysis of ODEs to model RBC agglomeration Here"
+excerpt: "This is the second part of my 3-part series on using Numerical Analysis of ODEs to model RBC agglomeration"
 mathjax: true
 author_profile: false
 toc : true